 where the weight vector $\mathbf{w}$ lies on the unit simplex.
 Each weight vector defines a single-objective optimization problem with scalarized rewards $\mathbf{r}_{\mathbf{w}}(s,a,s') = \mathbf{w}^\top \mathbf{r}(s,a,s')$.
 The set of policies that maximize the scalarized return for some $\mathbf{w}$ forms the Convex Hull (CH), and the minimal subset containing one optimal policy per weight vector is the Convex Coverage Set (CCS), providing a compact approximation of all linearly Pareto-optimal solutions.

-This formalism provides a general foundation for multi-objective learning.
-It allows policies to be optimized according to different user-defined trade-offs, facilitates the quantification of competing objectives, and offers a structured approach to characterize and navigate Pareto-efficient behaviors in complex systems.

-\subsection{Reinforcement Learning Environment}
+\subsection{Reinforcement learning environment}

-The overall architecture integrates MORL with model-based low-level controllers, ensuring both strategic adaptability and safety.
-The MORL agent performs high-level tactical decisions, such as initiating lane changes or adjusting desired speed and time gaps.
+The overall tactical decision making architecture integrates MORL with model-based low-level controllers.
+The MORL agent performs high-level tactical decisions, such as initiating lane changes or adjusting desired speed and desired time gaps.
 Low-level controllers execute these commands using established models: the Intelligent Driver Model (IDM) for longitudinal control and the LC2013 model for lateral maneuvers.
 This hierarchical structure ensures dynamically feasible policies and mitigates uncertainty in safety-critical decisions.
-Full details of the architecture, action space, and observation space are provided in \autoref{app:arch}.
+Full details of the architecture, state and action space are provided in \autoref{app:arch}.

 The agent optimizes three primary objectives that reflect the essential trade-off in highway driving between safety, time efficiency and energy efficiency: \begin{enumerate} \item \textbf{Safety:} Avoid collisions and successfully reach the target within a finite horizon. \item \textbf{Time Efficiency:} Minimize the driver cost, which is a function of travel time, encouraging the agent to reach the target as quickly as possible. \item \textbf{Energy Efficiency:} Minimize the energy cost, encouraging the agent to adopt energy efficient driving maneuvers. \end{enumerate}